Sunday, September 28, 2025

 THE TREE GIANT

 20' tall red-skinned maneater.
-Equivalent to a ringworm, an awful monster that fulfils no greater purpose and only brings misery.
+No better than a ringworm; an awful monster that fulfils no purpose beyond causing misery.
 Despite its size, it moves fast.
 Too fast.
 Clambering across treetops faster than a running man, it scoops up victims and devours them whole.
 Consuming humans gives immense sexual gratification, encouraging it to reproduce at a terrifying speed.

 ▶ Swallow Whole: Target must save vs paralysis or be swallowed.
 In the monster's belly: suffer 2D6 damage per round (until the giant dies); may attack with a dagger at -4 to hit.